peterhinch/micropython-samples/README.md

 # Pyboard D

+Note: official docs may now be found [here](https://pybd.io/hw/pybd_sfxw.html).
-An unofficial guide to this board.
-When official docs emerge this will be removed.
+This [unofficial guide](./pyboard_d/README.md) now contains little which is not in the official docs and will shortly be removed.

 # A design for a hardware power meter